ii887522/hydro/docs/functions/math_ext.md

 ```ts
 function isPrime(value: number): boolean
 ```
-It checks whether the received `value` is a prime number.
+Checks whether the received `value` is a prime number.

 `value`: The value to be checked.

-It returns true if the `value` is a prime number, false otherwise.
+Returns true if the `value` is a prime number, false otherwise.

 ### **Example usage:**
 ```ts